 Why limit yourself to merely learning how to do an exercise, when you could understand the muscle behind it and the level of its involvement in the exercise?

 A deeper understanding of your primary muscles will allow for a stronger mind-to-muscle connection that can result in awesome gains.

 In this case, you’re going to learn about the major muscle complex of the deltoids.

 It’s essential to understand and implement the mind-to-muscle connection during exercise, something that I always emphasize in my training material.
-Make sure to make this a priority for every single workout you do!
+Make sure to make this a priority for every single training session you do!

 With all of that said, to get the most out of your shoulder workouts, it is essential to understand how your deltoids work.
 Again, doing so will help you create a stronger mind-muscle connection and yield better results.

 The deltoid muscle is composed of three heads or sections: